October 19, 2021

 The better your employees’ lives in general, the more effective they will be in your workplace.
 Part of your HR Training and Development program(s) can be “learning for fun and enrichment”.

 One option is the EdApp LMS course Mental Medicine.
-In addition to excellent tips on physical wellbeing through yoga, energy management, healthy eating habits, and emotional health, there is a great microlesson about financial freedom—one of the people’s top concerns.
+In addition to excellent tips on physical wellbeing through yoga, energy management, performance management, healthy eating habits, and emotional health, there is a great microlesson about financial freedom—one of the people’s top concerns.

 Another choice could be the EdApp course Helping Others to Develop.
 Although it was probably created for workplace interactions, to me, it gives valuable guidance for effective parenting.
-As a result, this learning experience could likely improve your employees’ home situation.
+As a result, this corporate learning experience could likely improve your employees’ home situation.

 Although we’ve touched on skills earlier, they deserve their own section because they are firmly on the minds of HR leaders.
 In other words, making sure their employees have the necessary critical skills and competencies.